icardus/icardus/README.md

-# Hi, I'm Ignasi 👋
+# Hello, there! 👋🏻

-I'm a front-end web developer specialized in web design based in Barcelona.
+I'm a web designer and beginner front-end web developer based in Barcelona.
+I focus on the basics: .html, .css, .js

 ## Find me around the web 🌎:
 - Currently working at <a href="https://www.capdevilajoiers.com">Capdevila Joiers i Argenters</a> and <a href="https://www.banjosites.com">Banjosites</a> as a front-end web developer.